 By Anthony Caruso III | Publisher

-In an interview on Saturday night at Lucas Oil Stadium, John Force Racing Top Fuel Dragster pilot Brittany Force admitted that John Force Racing will be back for the 2021 Camping World NHRA Drag Racing Series season.
+In an interview on Saturday night at Lucas Oil Stadium in Indianapolis, Indiana, John Force Racing Top Fuel Dragster pilot Brittany Force admitted that John Force Racing will be back for the 2021 Camping World NHRA Drag Racing Series season.
 John Force Racing shut down in 2020 due to the coronavirus pandemic.

 She posted on Twitter that she was attending the Supercross show.

 “Cleared COVID testing and now enjoying #SupercrossLIVE!!,” Force said in a post.

 READ MORE: Click here for our latest Racing coverage.